PacketFence Clustering Guide

 7.2.4.
 Synchronization and wrapping-up

-Then, reload the configuration and sync the cluster from the server on which you’ve performed the configuration:
+Then, reload the configuration and sync the cluster from the server on which the configuration has been performed:

 /usr/local/pf/bin/cluster/sync --as-master